ZahiCohen/JB/README.md

 14. Get all the nodes with labels (if using minikube you would get only master node)

+Solution 14:

-14. kubectl get nodes --show-labels
+kubectl get nodes --show-labels

 ![image](https://user-images.githubusercontent.com/87436052/126460784-a8c84bae-d248-4a8b-b7bc-45afcaffd956.png)

 15. Label the worker node nodeName=nginxnode

-15.
+Solution 15:

 command : kubectl label nodes (worker node name here) nodeName=nginxnode